Menu

 The ferry was replaced in 1881-1882 by the bridge from Marshfield to Humarock Beach.
 The bridge was constructed by The Fourth Cliff Land Company, to whom the town gave a quitclaim deed to “all the land or Hummocks below Fourth Cliff between the North River and the ocean to low water mark.”
 The bridge was built to service the resort hotel, Hotel Humarock.
 Over the bridge from Marshfield, it was on the right.

-In the early days of Plymouth Colony, the Pilgrim Trail, also known as Green Harbor Path, was the main route from Plymouth to Scituate.
+In the early days of Plymouth Colony, the Pilgrim Trail, also known as Green Harbor Path, was the primary land-based travel route from Plymouth to Scituate.
 From North Plymouth, it followed the coastline through Kingston, crossing the Jones River near Rocky Nook at a location known as the Wading Place.
-It continued through Duxbury along a route west of today’s Tremont Street/3A, and crossed into Marshfield at Careswell Street.
+It continued through Duxbury, west of today’s Tremont Street/3A, and crossed into Marshfield at Careswell Street.
 Heading north through Marshfield, it crossed the Green Harbor River near today’s Bourne Park Ave. and crossed the South River at a spot called Valley Bars.
 From there it proceeded along the base of Snake Hill (Telegraph Hill) to White’s Ferry.
 After the ferry crossing at what was then the North River (now the South River), it proceeded along Humarock’s barrier beach, crossing into Scituate’s mainland between Fourth and Third Cliffs (the present location of the North River mouth).
 From there, it led to the Scituate First Church.
-This road was formally designated by Plymouth Colony in 1637.
-It was probably the first court-ordered road in America.

 Trail Description

-No trails, but the bridge is pedestrian-friendly.
+No trails, but the bridge is pedestrian-friendly with a broad concrete sidewalk.

 Habitats and Wildlife